 District 54 is so excited to partner with you as your child prepares for this important next step in their learning journey!
 The transition to kindergarten is filled with curiosity, growth and joy.
 As you count down to the start of the school year, we encourage you to return to this website to help your child develop skills that will set them up for success in kindergarten and beyond.
 So what can you, as your child’s first teacher, do to help them be successful in kindergarten?
+There are some basic skills that you can help your child begin to develop at home.

 Most importantly, TALK with your child; LISTEN to your child; READ with your child; and RESPOND to your child’s natural curiosity.